Physical mechanisms of the Soret effect in binary Lennard-Jones liquids elucidated with thermal-response calculations: Analysis

 During the evolution back to equilibrium, heat conduction occurs to return the system to thermal equilibrium.
 In contrast to the process of generating density and concentration gradient, the timescale for heat conduction is quite long.
 The process of attaining thermal equilibrium is seen in the decrease with time $t$ of the Fourier component $\tilde{T}(k,t)$.
 The time-dependence of the real component $\tilde{T}^{(r)}(k,t) = \Re{\left[ \tilde{T}(k,t)\right]} $ is shown in Fig. \ref{tempk} for the simulation ensemble with ${\epsilon_{11} \over \epsilon_{22}}=2.5$.
 Initially there is a very large jump corresponding to values $\tilde{T}^{(r)}(k,t) \approx 18$K representing the tendency of the heat pulse to rapidly drive atoms from the high-temperature region to the low-temperature region.
 Due to the oscillations, these temperatures likely do not represent accurately the local temperature.
 However, after the oscillations dissipate, $\tilde{T}(k,t)$ becomes a more precise measure of the departure from thermal equilibrium.
 Over longer times, the values for $\tilde{T}^{(r)}(k,t)$ are not too different from the predicted value $\tilde{T}^{(r)}(k,t)\approx 6.5$K based on the average temperature $T_{0}=161$K and the value $b=0.20$ used for the heat pulse.
 Finally, given that $T_{0}=161$K for the equilibrium temperature, the result in Fig. \ref{tempk}, which exhibit relatively small deviations from equilibrium, are consistent with the contention that the system is perturbed within the regime where linear response is expected.

 It is important finally to make a connection to the Soret effect in steady-state conditions, in which the Soret coefficient can be determined based on calculation of the concentration and temperature gradients.
 Here it can be noted that the response functions $\tilde{K}_{sQ}(k,t)$ represent Green's functions for heat perturbations.
 Consequently, if these functions are accurately known, they can be used for the description of particle currents that arise due to a time-dependent perturbations, possibly with different spatial characteristics.
 Here the effect of a time-independent heating power $\tilde{H}^{(ext)}(k)$ will be established both by direct simulation and using the response function $\tilde{K}_{sQ}(k,t)$.
-This will determine the concentration gradients in the presence of a stationary heat current.
-Comparison to steady-state simulations was done to connect the response functions to a calculation like that reported in Ref.\cite{Reith_2000}.
+This will determine the concentration gradient in the presence of a stationary heat current.
+Comparison to steady-state simulations was done to connect the response functions to the calculations reported in Ref.\cite{Reith_2000}.

 Specifically, simulations with ${m_{1} \over m_{2}}=8$ and the same conditions reported above for this system were performed, with the addition of a steady-state sinusoidal heat perturbation.
 In these calculations, the heat perturbation was applied at each MD step with a small perturbation strength $b=2 \times 10^{-5}$.
 The external heat power is then given by,